![]() |

 3. By not loving our lives unto death.

 In this study, we see three men who represent the unholy trinity in contrast to the Holy Trinity of God.
-These three men are Sanballat, Tobiah, and Geshem were enemies of the Jews.
-Nehemiah had received permission to return to Jerusalem to rebuild the wall about the city which had been destroy some years prior.
-However, Sanballat, Tobiah, and Geshem came against Nehemiah and those who would try to rebuild the wall.III.
-You may learn to recognize the accuser by looking at the actions of Sanballat, Tobiah, and Geshem.
+These three men Sanballat, Tobiah, and Geshem were enemies of the Jews.
+Again, Nehemiah had received permission to return to Jerusalem to rebuild the wall about the city; however, Sanballat, Tobiah, and Geshem came against Nehemiah and those who would try to rebuild the wall of Jerusalem.

 2. The accuser will despise you, that is, look down upon you to make you think that you are lower than he is.